-Our main idea will be to find a way to be able to calculate the statistic $T_n^{(u,v)}$ from \eqref{Tn_u_v} for every pair $Y^{(u)}$ and $R^{(v)}$, for $u \neq v$, to obtain the estimate of (negative) covariance between them.
+Our main goal is to find a way to compute the statistic $T_n^{(u,v)}$ from \eqref{Tn_u_v} for each pair $(Y^{(u)}, R^{(v)})$, with $u \neq v$, in order to obtain an estimate of the covariance between them.
 The subsequent goal is to use those statistics to extend the vector from \eqref{An} to include them, and, as a consequence, to expand the set of detectable alternatives of the test.
 Under the null hypothesis of MCAR data, it is reasonable to calculate it on those cases where $Y^{(u)}$ is observed.
 In that case, the statistic can be written as